 10. Chickpea mash (8 Months+) :

-Chickpeas are healthy legumes which are rich in protein, iron, and fiber.
-This mashed chickpeas with vegetables are a great way to include chickpeas in babies diet.
-It has a mild taste and suits the little ones taste buds.
+Chickpeas are healthy legumes rich in protein, iron, and fiber.
+This mashed chickpeas with vegetables are a great way to include chickpeas in a baby's diet.
+It has a mild taste and suits little ones' taste buds.

 11. Beetroot Puree (7 Months+) :

-The combination of apple, beets, and carrots is packed with all essential nutrients, minerals, and vitamins.
+The combination of apples, beets, and carrots is packed with all essential nutrients, minerals, and vitamins.
 Also, it makes an excellent refreshing puree for babies.
-This apple beetroot carrot puree is naturally sweet, and babies will love it for sure.
+This apple beetroot carrot puree is naturally sweet, and babies will love it.

 12. Bottle Gourd Apple Puree (6 Months+) :

 Nutritious puree recipe for babies with Bottle gourd and Apple.
 Bottle gourd/lauki/Surakkai is a nutritious vegetable with many health benefits.
 Some babies don’t prefer the plain taste of bottle gourd, so the mix of this bottle gourd & apple makes for a tasty sweet puree with added health benefits from apple.

 Check out Bottle Gourd Apple puree recipe here